 Standing on this beach felt like being at the nerve centre of a culture, somewhere oddly profound, held in suspended animation.

 There was a quiet feel to Porthallow for this winter re-visit.
 The high tide lapped against the shore and the village had a sleepy ambience, often the case on my visits here.
-Interviewee Stephanie reflected on the appeal of all beaches and the inspiration for her work provided by the beach and wildlife here.
+Interviewee Stephanie reflected on the appeal of all beaches and the inspiration for her work provided by the beach and the wildlife here.

 Nature provides for Stephanie and her work.